AnastasiaPevgonen/SQL_training/README.md

   #to create a table with called person that has columns: id numeric, fist name in text (20) and last name (20)

   SHOW TABLES; #to show all available tables in the current databases

+  SELECT * FROM person; # to select everything form a specified table and demonstrate it